stijn-dejongh/lovecraft_public_domain/raw_converts/hm.md

 crowded with nameless horrors, held no visitors.
 In the farther corner a large niche had been curtained off, and to this the smiling assistant advanced.

-   "You must know, Mr. Jones, that the title of this specimen is &lsquo;The Sacrifice to Rhan-Tegoth'. "
+   "You must know, Mr. Jones, that the title of this specimen is "The Sacrifice to Rhan-Tegoth'. "

   Jones started violently, but Orabona appeared not to notice.